2023 easyJet Hand Luggage Allowance & easyJet Hold Luggage Allowance

 Certain items are prohibited from easyJet hand luggage.
 These include:

 Passengers are permitted to check into the hold up to three bags, each measuring no more than 275 cm in total (length + width + depth).
-The standard easyJet hold luggage allowance is 23 kg per bag (for bookings made from November 2017).
+The standard easyJet hold luggage allowance is 23 kg per bag.

-The easyJet hold baggage cost for 23 kg is between £9.49 and £37.49, one way, depending on the route and flight period, or £37 when paid at the airport.
-A smaller allowance of 15 kg can be purchased online for between £6.99 and £34.99.
+The easyJet hold baggage cost for 23 kg is between £9.49 and £48.00 one way, depending on the route and flight period, or £48 when paid at the airport.
+A smaller allowance of 15 kg can be purchased online from £6.99.

 EasyJet Excess Baggage Charges

 If a bag weighs more than a passenger’s pre-paid allowance of 15 kg or 23 kg, excess baggage fees will apply.
-These are £12 per kg, one way, if paid at the airport.
-Bags must not exceed 32 kg.
+These are £12 per kilo, one way,

 EasyJet Hold Luggage Policy for Sports Equipment